-Low quality paint and a thin application can cause cracking.
+Low-quality paint and a thin application can cause cracking.
 Lower quality paints lack flexibility and a thin coat of paint is less adhesive.
-The splitting of dry films through one coat leads failure of the whole painting job.
+The splitting of dry films through one coat leads to the failure of the whole painting job.

 Dust particles and dirt usually accumulate on paint surfaces by air pollution, soil splashing, and other physical factors.
 If you don’t power wash the dirt off, the dirt will accumulate reducing the paint’s ability to stick to the surface properly.
 Poor adhesion can result in paint failure.

-Harsh weather or extreme sunlight results into fading.
+Harsh weather or extreme sunlight results in fading.
 The freezing cold winters and hot, humid summers in New York leave paint susceptible to fading.